-The state’s current U.S. Senators and Governor have strong pro-LGBT+ voting records.
+The state’s current U.S. Senators and Governor have strong pro-LGBTQ+ voting records.
 The state has a religious freedom law, but it is not allowed to override compliance with its human rights act.

 HIV status is not criminalized in New Mexico.
 Hate crimes protections are inclusive of sexual orientation and gender identity.
 Transgender healthcare coverage is mandated for private insurers but not covered by state Medicaid.

 13% of transgender employees in New Mexico reported being harassed in the past year due to their gender identity, and 27% reported mistreatment such as being forced to use a restroom not matching their gender.
-24% of LGBT+ individuals in New Mexico reported food insecurity, more than twice that of the non-LGBT+ population.
-LGBT+ unemployment (9%) is higher than that of the state population as a whole (6%).
+24% of LGBTQ+ individuals in New Mexico reported food insecurity, more than twice that of the non-LGBTQ+ population.
+LGBTQ+ unemployment (9%) is higher than that of the state population as a whole (6%).